codr7/snabel/README.md

 ## Snabl

 ### intro
-Snabl is a concatenative language implemented in Common Lisp.
+Snabl is a concatenative language implemented in Common Lisp.<br/>
-The language is designed to be easily embedded and compiles to ordinary Lisp operating on a VM abstraction.
+The language is designed to be easily embedded and compiles to ordinary Lisp manipulating a VM.

 ### setup
 ```